AishwaryaVadla/PORTFOLIO/README.md

 ---

-## 💼 Experience
+## 💼 Experience That Speaks Volumes

-### 🎓 Research Assistant AI Intern
+### 🤖 AI Research Assistant
-*Texas A&M University– Corpus Christi | March 2025*
+*Texas A&M University | Mar 2025*
-- Explored Human-AI Interaction and Teaming for emotionally intelligent AI systems.
+- Studied Human-AI collaboration to make machines emotionally aware.
-- Conducted literature reviews and supported experimental design and data analysis.
-- Collaborated with interdisciplinary teams for workflow-integrated AI tools.
+- Conducted deep dives into literature, ran experiments, and analyzed data that shaped how AI makes decisions.
+- Worked with a dream team of thinkers building tomorrow’s AI.

-### 👩‍🏫 Graduate Assistant (User & Research Services)
+### 📚 Graduate Assistant (User & Research Services)
-*Texas A&M University– Corpus Christi | Mar 2024 – May 2025*
+*Texas A&M University | Mar 2024 – May 2025*
-- Supervised and mentored student workers.
-- Assisted over 50 patrons daily with research and publication queries.
+- Helped 50+ students a day find the right resources, fast.
+- Led student employees and turned routine into results.

-### 🧠 Data Analyst Intern
+### 📊 Data Analyst Intern
-*Defence Research and Development Laboratory (DRDO), India | Jan 2023 – Jun 2023*
+*DRDO – Defence R&D, India | Jan 2023 – Jun 2023*
-- Improved data accuracy by 20% using SQL and Python.
+- Enhanced data accuracy by 20% in defense tech.
+- Brought clarity to complex data through SQL and Python.
-- Applied statistical methods to optimize defense research workflows.

 ### 🌐 Web Developer Intern
-*DRDL (DRDO), India | Oct 2021 – Nov 2021*
+*DRDL – India | Oct 2021 – Nov 2021*
-- Designed responsive web interfaces with HTML, CSS, and JavaScript.
-- Collaborated with scientists for solution-driven development.
+- Built sleek, efficient web systems from scratch.
+- Learned from brilliant minds, and it shows in my code.

 ---

-## 📂 Projects
+## 🚀 Projects That Made Me Proud

-- **Resource Planning System (DRDL, ANSP – DRDO)**
-  Increased resource planning efficiency by 30% and reduced cyber risk by 25%.
+- **🔧 Resource Planning System** – Boosted planning efficiency by 30%, cut cyber risk by 25%.

-- **Distributed Messaging System (Advanced OS)**
-  Delivered 91.9% uptime for distributed real-time applications.

-- **English Phrase Identification (Computer Vision)**
-  Enhanced grammatical feature recognition by 15%.

-- **Evolutionary AI for Wumpus World Navigation**
-  Logged gameplay metrics and optimized pathfinding with minimal moves.
+- **💬 Distributed Messaging System** – Kept systems talking 91.9% of the time, flawlessly.
+- **🧠 English Phrase Identifier** – Improved grammar prediction by 15% using vision models.
+- **🎮 AI Navigation in Wumpus World** – Designed smarter paths with fewer wasted moves.

 ---

-## 🏆 Achievements & Publications
+## 🏅 Awards & Bragging Rights

-- 📘 **Published Author**: *“GIRL”* – Available on Amazon.
+- 📘 **Published Author** of *“GIRL”* – On Amazon.
+Honored as Notion Press’s **Rising Star** & **Pro Author**.
-  Recognized as a Rising Star & Pro Author by Notion Press.

-- 🏅 **Award Winner**: 2nd Prize at state-level innovation event for
-  *"Mechanical Energy Storage using Treadmill"*.
+- 🛠️ **Innovation Award Winner** – 2nd place for a treadmill-based energy storage project.

-- 👩‍🏫 **Leadership**: Trained and managed 23 interns over 2 months as a Marketing Trainee at Unschool.
+- 👥 **Leadership** – Trained 23 interns at Unschool, proving that knowledge shared is power multiplied.

 ---

+## 👀 One More Thing...

+If you’ve scrolled this far, you’re either curious, impressed, or intrigued.
+Good.
+That’s exactly the effect I was going for.
+Let’s build something meaningful — together.

+---

-## 🌟 Let's Connect
+## 📫 Let's Talk

-If you're interested in data analytics, AI research, or just want to collaborate on cool projects — feel free to reach out!

 📧 vadlaaishwarya20@gmail.com
 📍 Corpus Christi, TX